scrawlon/web-screen-capture/README.md

-#Screen Capture and video recording with native web APIs
+#Screen capture and recording with native web APIs

 JS code uses [getDisplayMedia][1] for screen capture and [MediaRecorder][2] to record the video stream.